 E-Rate

+Area Technology

-The E-Rate Program helps ensure that schools and libraries can obtain high-speed internet access and telecommunications at affordable rates.
+Description The E-Rate Program helps ensure that schools and libraries can obtain high-speed internet access and telecommunications at affordable rates.
 Applicants request discounts on services through an annual application process.
 Discounts are dependent on the category of service requested, the level of poverty, and the urban/rural status of the appropriate school district.
 Funding may be requested under two categories of service.
 Category 1 includes data transmission services and internet access as well as voice services.
 Category 2 includes internal connections, basic maintenance of the internal connections, and managed internal broadband services.

+Strategic Objective Student Knowledge and Skills

-Description MOE Local
+Budget Adjustments Description MOE Local

 Employer Provided Benefits \$ 147

 Purchased Services (1,481,668)

-Total \$ (1,481,521)
+Total - \$ (1,481,521)

 School Technology Fund

 Area Technology

-The North Carolina Department of Public Instruction allots funding to school districts for the development and implementation of a local school technology plan.
+Description The North Carolina Department of Public Instruction allots funding to school districts for the development and implementation of a local school technology plan.

 Funding Formula Funds for school technology are distributed based on allotted average daily membership in grades K-12.
 Monthly allotment adjustments are made to each Public School Unit (PSU) based on interest received on their account from the Department of State Treasurer.
 Any legislated one-time annual adjustment for fines and penalties will be made to each PSU with an approved technology plan.

 Proposed Funding State Allotment 2023-24

 Fines and Forfeitures, Interest \$ 1,946,522

 Estimated 2023-24 Budget \$ 1,946,522

 State Allotment 2022-23

 Fines and Forfeitures, Interest \$ 1,947,141

 Carryover Fund 2021-22 2,452,512

 2022-23 Budget \$ 4,399,653

 Decrease for 2023-24 \$ (2,453,131)

 The following requests for local funds in the Program Continuity category show a decrease in the School Technology Fund carryover funds:

-- Google G Suite Enterprise for Education Subscription; and - Microsoft Licensing.
+Google G Suite Enterprise for Education Subscription; and

+Microsoft Licensing.

+Strategic Objective Student Knowledge and Skills

-Description MOE State
+ts Description MOE State

 Contracted Services \$ (493,376)

-Tota - \$ (493,376)
+Total - \$ (493,376)